PROGRESSLM: Towards Progress Reasoning in Vision-Language Models: Towards Progress Reasoning

-We conceptualize progress reasoning as a two-stage process inspired by how humans judge task progress from partial observations.
-Given a demonstration and a current observation, humans first perform \textit{episodic retrieval}, recalling a representative moment from the demonstration that most closely resembles the current state and using it as a coarse anchor.
-They then conduct \textit{mental simulation}, reasoning about how the task would evolve from this anchor to the present observation to estimate relative progress.
-This formulation treats progress estimation as reasoning over a latent task trajectory, rather than matching observations to precise timestamps.
+We frame progress reasoning as a human-inspired two-stage process (Algorithm~\ref{alg:two_stage_progress}).
+Given a demonstration and a partial observation, humans first perform \textit{episodic retrieval} to identify a representative reference step as a coarse anchor, and then apply \textit{mental simulation} to reason how the task state evolves from this anchor to the current observation.
+This formulation treats progress estimation as reasoning over a latent task trajectory, rather than matching observations to fixed timestamps.